This article was updated on 11 October 2023.

 Many people have concerns about disclosure of digital assets.
-It is important that if you or your spouse have digital assets you find a family lawyer who has some understanding and experience in this area and knows what questions to ask and disclosure to look for.
-This is something that our family team and lawyers in other practice areas are able to advise on.
+It is important that if you or your spouse have digital assets you find a family lawyer who has some understanding and experience in this area and knows what questions to ask and disclosure to look for..

-The confusion and complexity that continues to surround digital assets in family law is raised further by the lack of clear guidance: it is hoped that with time and the development of the law in the courts and the progression of the Law Commission’s recommendations we will have further clarity in the future.
+The confusion and complexity that continues to surround digital assets in family law is raised further by the lack of clear guidance; it is hoped that with time, and the development of the law in the courts, the progression of the Law Commission’s recommendations, and as the common law continues to develop, we will have further clarity in the future.

 If you are separating from your partner and either of you hold digital assets then you should seek legal advice as soon as possible.
-We have experience in representing clients who both hold digital assets and who have spouses who hold digital assets, and the approach of the family courts.
-Colleagues from our private client, tax, corporate and litigation team can also assist.
+Our team is experienced with the nuances of digital assets and the approach of the family courts.
+Colleagues from our private client, tax, corporate and litigation teams can also assist.